Winter 2022 FAQs

 - Wire transfer.
 There is a $25 fee for this service.
 Please contact us at email@example.com for instructions on how to use this.

-3. How will I be able to clear for winter registration?
+2. How will I be able to clear for Winter registration?

 How and when will Winter Orientation be conducted?

-We will be conducting orientation online for new students starting Winter 2021 on Tuesday, January 5 and Wednesday, January 6.
+We will be conducting orientation on campus for new students starting Winter 2022 on Tuesday, January 4 and Wednesday, January 5.
 Important details will be posted on the Portal.
-New students will also be sent a zoom invitation from their Department Chair for their department meeting.
 Any questions should be directed to your Admissions Advisor.

 FOLLOW THESE STEPS TO GET YOUR BOOKS & SUPPLIES: